 Describes each image region and section in terms of the address where it is located when the image is loaded into memory, that is, the location before image execution starts.

 Describes each image region and section in terms of the address where it is located during image execution.

-The following figure shows these views:
+The following figure shows these views for an image without an execute-only (XO) section: